tsnellgrove/dark_castle3/doc/done.md

 	DONE: create Food Class (child of Item) with eat method
 		DONE: Crete cheese_wedge obj
 		DONE: create stale_biscuits obj (with Trademark)
-DONE: Pull eat description from descript_dict
+DONE: Pull eat description from static_dict
 DONE: provide useful error on trying to examine writing (advise player to 'read')
 	NOTE: Is non-trivial since 'Writing' does not have an examine method.
 Added guidance in 'help basic' instead